Busani-396/chickpea/README.md

 This project uses Laravel Queues to ensure the API remains responsive

- Event: When data hits the controller, a CampaignDataReceived event is dispatch
- Queue: The event is stored in the jobs table.
+ When the data hits the controller, a CampaignDataReceived event is dispatched, The event is queued in the jobs table.
- Worker: The chickpea-worker container continuously monitors this table and executes the CampaignDataJob listener to perform database inserts and duplicate checks.
+ The chickpea-worker container continuously monitors this table and executes the CampaignDataJob listener to perform database inserts and duplicate checks, the chickpea-worker like all the  services is initaited on this command ## docker-compose up -d

  To monitor the worker logs in real-time: docker-compose logs -f worker